dicklarsson/encryptedmessages/README.md

 # encryptedmessages

-Quick and dirty example, encrypt text messages between two parties on the web
+Short example, encrypt text messages between two parties on the web using Web Crypto and React.
+The Crypto interface represents basic cryptography features available in the current context.
+It allows access to a cryptographically strong random number generator and to cryptographic primitives.

+Purely educational code.

 # Install dependencies